Htilominlo: Reign

 The king, a devout Buddhist and a scholar, gave up the command of the army, and left the day-to-day affairs to a privy council consisted of ministers, the forebear of the Hluttaw, or the supreme administrative body of government.
 He focused his energies on religion and temple-building.
 He completed the majestic Gawdawpalin Temple, begun by his father Narapatisithu, built the Mahabodhi, a replica of the Buddhagaya temple, and the Htilominlo Temple, named after himself.

 His reign was largely peaceful, except for one rebellion north of Tagaung, which was put down by his commander in chief.
 By all accounts, he was popular with the people.
-Still he never really governed, and was especially oblivious to the growing problem of reduced tax base brought about continuous growth of tax free religious holdings.
+Still, he never really governed, and was especially oblivious to the growing problem of reduced tax base brought about by the continuous growth of tax-free religious holdings.
 To be sure, his predecessors did not face the problem, and his successors also continued to ignore the problem, where by the 1280s, two-thirds of Upper Burma's cultivable land had been alienated to the religion.
 Thus the throne also lost resources necessary to retain the loyalty of courtiers and military servicemen, inviting a vicious circle of internal disorders and external challenges by Mons, Mongols and Shans.